- What's a Visual Resume in PowerPoint & Why Even Use It?

 - Qualifications Summary.
 Your main focus is on your qualifications.
 You can make a bullet point of your most outstanding career accomplishments.

 - Career Objective.
 This briefly provides an overview of your professional skills and experience.
 It’s usually a statement written in two or three sentences.

 - Professional Profile.
 A combination of qualifications summary and career objective, it's the most flexible resume introduction style.
 It can be written in a bullet point form or as a short paragraph.

 - Professional Summary.
 This resume introduction summarizes the entire content of your resume.
-It’s usually formatted into four or five bulleted sentences that highlight a specific portion of the resume.
+It’s usually formatted into four or five bulleted sentences that highlight a specific part of the resume.

 Step 4.
 List Your Relevant Work Experience

 In a reverse-chronological format resume, work experience is the king.
-However, even with other resume formats, you still need to include your relevant experiences.
+But even with other resume formats, you still need to include your relevant experiences.